aazuspan/electivity/README.md

 ## Usage

-Every `electivity` [function](https://github.com/aazuspan/electivity#Functions-and-indices) take two parameters—a list of available resources and a list of consumed resources—and return an equal-length list of electivity values calculated element-wise.
+Every `electivity` [function](https://github.com/aazuspan/electivity#Functions-and-indices) takes two parameters—a list of available resources and a list of consumed resources—and returns an equal-length Pandas Series of electivity values calculated element-wise.
 The easiest way to work with `electivity` is using Pandas dataframes, but any list-like data input will work.
+If a list output is desired, the output can be cast using `list( ... )`.

 ### Example